 - cellBarred (IE type: "barred" or "not barred") This field indicates if the cell is barred for connectivity to EPC.
 This field is ignored by the UEs supporting crs-IntfMitig while crs-IntfMitigEnabled is included in SIB1.
 This field is ignored by the BL UEs or UEs in CE supporting ce-CRS-IntfMitig while crs-IntfMigitNumPRBs is included in SIB1-BR.
 In case of multiple EPC PLMNs indicated in SIB1/SIB1-BR, this field is common for all EPC PLMNs

-NOTE 1: IAB-MT ignores the cellBarred, cellReservedForOperatorUse and intraFreqReselection (i.e. treats intraFreqReselection as if it was set to allowed) as defined in TS 36.331 [3].
+NOTE 1: IAB-MT ignores the cellBarred, cellReservedForOperatorUse, intraFreqReselection and csg-Indication (i.e. treats intraFreqReselection as if it was set to allowed and the csg-Indication as if it was set to FALSE) as defined in TS 36.331 [3].

 - cellBarred-5GC (IE type: "barred" or "not barred") This field indicates if the cell is barred for connectivity to 5GC.
 This field is ignored if the UE does not support E-UTRA connected to 5GC or if the UE supports network-based CRS interference mitigation and nw-BasedCRS-InterferenceMitigation is included in SystemInformationBlockType1.
 In case of multiple 5GC PLMNs indicated in SIB1, this field is common for all 5GC PLMNs.